BhushanMalpani45/Practice/README.md

 # Practice
-This is for learning Git and github
+This is for learning Git and github.